EEgoren/Greek_Vases/README.md

 # Greek Vases

 This repository provides the `greek_vases` file containing metadata and photographs of approximately 100 Ancient Greek vases from the British Museum.
-The images were annotated in **Label Studio** using bounding boxes bbox.
+The images were annotated in **Label Studio** using bounding boxes.

 ## What is annotated